 If you hang out here for any length of time, you’re going to encounter all sorts of miscellany.
 I’m a poet and a writer, and I enjoy keeping up a steady writing discipline in this personal blog, so thank you for checking in and being a part of it.

-You might be wondering: Why the title “That Asian-Looking Chick”?
-I’m American with an ethnic heritage of half English, half Japanese.
-A random guy once referred to me as “that Asian-looking chick” when pointing me out to his friends, and I heard him.
+You might be wondering: Why “That Asian-Looking Chick”?
+I’m an American of Japanese and English ethnicity, 50-50.
+A random guy once referred to me as “that Asian-looking chick” when pointing me out to his friends, and I overheard him.
 And saw him.
 He actually pointed at me.
-But it was one of those situations where a bunch of us were standing around and multiple conversations were taking place at once, so no one cared who saw or heard what.
-Being 19 and more easily amused than offended, I thought it was hilarious.
+Being 20 and more easily amused than offended, I thought it was hilarious.
 Thanks for the inspiration, Random Guy!

-I was born in San Francisco, California, raised in San Jose, and left at 18.
-I eventually landed in Arizona after kicking around on other continents, doing military things in Europe and the Arabian desert (there was this incident called the Gulf War, and I somehow got ensnared in it).
-I love the Sonoran desert, though, which is why I have no plans to leave here.
-This is a different desert.
-The American Southwest is home.
+I was born in San Francisco, raised in San Jose, and left California at age 18, in 1987.
+I landed in Arizona four years later after kicking around on other continents, mostly doing military stuff in Europe and Southwest Asia.